MatheusCCarmo/MatheusCCarmo/README.md

 #

 - 💙 Flutter Developer with over 4 years of experience in mobile and web applications, specializing in fintech anddigital wallet solutions.
-Expertise in Clean Architecture, state management (BLoC and Provider), CI/CDautomation, and cross-platform deployment.
-Dedicated to clean code best practices, organization, andteam collaboration.
+Expertise in Clean Architecture, state management (BLoC and Provider), CI/CD automation, and cross-platform deployment.
+Dedicated to clean code best practices, organization, and team collaboration.
 - 👨🏽‍🎓 Degree in Information Systems from the Federal University of Bahia (Universidade Federal da Bahia)

  #